 In May 2020, the Town entered into a contract with the Charleston County Sheriff's Office ("CCSO") for an elevated level of professional police protection.
-It is an annual agreement that renews automatically unless terminated with 90 days prior written notice.
+It is an annual agreement that renews automatically.
 The agreement is for two staffed patrol units, with each unit working one of the two 12-hour shifts concurrent with the CCSO day shift 7 am to 7 pm, seven days per week.
-Total expenses for the year ended June 30, 2022, in the amount of \$345,950, were funded from the state and local accommodations taxes, and the General Fund.
+Total expenses for the year ended June 30, 2023, in the amount of \$363,706, were funded from the State and Local Accommodations Taxes, and the General Fund.
+This agreement was terminated by the CCSO on April 30, 2023.

 The Town also reentered into an annual contract with the CCSO for additional police protection, traffic control and emergency response.
-The current contract is effective from January 1, 2022, through December 31, 2022, and provides for two deputies on second and third shift for seven days per week, with two additional deputies on the first shift on weekends commencing Friday before Memorial Day through Labor Day.
+The current contract is effective from January 1, 2023 through December 31, 2023, and provides for two deputies on second and third shifts for seven days per week, with two additional deputies on the first shift on weekends commencing Friday before Memorial Day through Labor Day.
 The deputies are paid an hourly rate through the Town's payroll process.
-The total expenses for the year ended June 30, 2022, in the amount of \$358,197, were funded from state and local accommodations taxes, and the General Fund.
+The total expenses for the year ended June 30, 2023, in the amount of \$374,230, were funded from State and Local Accommodations Taxes, and the General Fund.

 In January 2022, the Town entered into an annual contract with Artigues Landscape & Maintenance, LLC, to provide weekly landscape maintenance and litter removal at the Municipal Center, Kiawah Island Parkway and Round-About at Freshfields.
-The agreement is not to exceed \$188,650 annually and is funded from hospitality tax and the general fund.
+This agreement is effective for three years with two optional one-year extensions.
+The agreement is not to exceed \$188,650 annually and is funded from Hospitality Tax and the General Fund.